Coolio, "Gangsta's Paradise" rapper, dead at 59

 The cause of death has not yet been confirmed.
 The news was confirmed by Coolio's longtime manager and friend, Jarez.

-Born Artis Leon Ivey Jr. in 1963, Coolio rose to fame with his debut album "It Takes a Thief" in 1994, which featured hit song "Fantastic Voyage."
+Born Artis Leon Ivey Jr. in 1963, the Compton-based rapper rose to fame with his debut album "It Takes a Thief" in 1994, which featured hit song "Fantastic Voyage."

 He followed up with his most-known album, "Gangsta's Paradise," in 1995.
 The album's title track, bearing the same name, has been regarded as one of the most successful rap songs of all time, certified triple platinum by RIAA.
 The song was featured in the successful feature film, "Dangerous Minds."